Childhood Cervical and Vaginal Cancer Treatment: Treatment - Patient Information [NCI]

 Getting a second opinion

-Some people may want to get a second opinion to confirm their child's cervical or vaginal cancer diagnosis and treatment plan.
-If you choose to seek a second opinion, you will need to get important medical test results and reports from the first doctor to share with the second doctor.
-The second doctor will review the pathology report, slides, and scans before giving a recommendation.
-The doctor who gives the second opinion may agree with the first doctor, suggest changes or another approach, or provide more information about your child's cancer.
+You may want to get a second opinion to confirm your child's cervical or vaginal cancer diagnosis and treatment plan.
+If you seek a second opinion, you will need to get medical test results and reports from the first doctor to share with the second doctor.
+The second doctor will review the pathology report, slides, and scans.
+They may agree with the first doctor, suggest changes to the treatment plan, or provide more information about your child's cancer.

 Cervical cancer and vaginal cancer stages